google/ads_oneshop/walkthrough.md

 export MERCHANT_IDS="12345,67890"
 # Update to "true" if you are an admin on the Merchant Center account.
 export ADMIN="false"
-# The location of the outpu BigQuery dataset
+# The location of the output BigQuery dataset
 export DATASET_LOCATION="US"
 # The name for the output BigQuery dataset
 export DATASET_NAME="oneshop"